 What is the school calendar?

-The ECB-CBS School calendar year begins in August until the end of June.
+The ECB-CBS School calendar year begins in late August until the end of June.

 What are the school hours?